Medical Humanities Scholarly Concentration

 How Our Program is Different

 Many medical schools have electives and special service-learning activities designed to enhance students’ medical training.
-Few, if any, have a certificate program that encompasses all four years of medical training with structured programs and learning opportunities that allow students to reflect, share, and work together to enhance their individual and collective capacities to see and care for the patient, not simply the disease.
+Few, if any, have a certificate program encompassing all four years of medical training with structured activities and learning opportunities that allow students to reflect, share, and work together to enhance their individual and collective capacities to see and care for the patient, not simply the disease.

 Students completing this program receive a special designation on their permanent transcript, in their Dean’s letter, and at graduation as a John P. McGovern, M.D., Humanities Scholar.
-They will also have the opportunity to present research papers at various venues in the Texas Medical Center and national meetings.
+They will also have opportunities to present scholarly works at various venues in the Texas Medical Center and at national meetings.

 Program Goals